Chloroethylene, Chloroethene, Ethylene monochloride, Monochloroethane, VC

-Vinyl chloride is a colorless flammable gas that evaporates very quickly.
-Its used to make polyvinyl chloride (PVC) pipes, wire coatings, vehicle upholstery, and plastic kitchen ware.
+Vinyl chloride is a colorless, flammable gas that evaporates very quickly.
+It's used to make polyvinyl chloride (PVC) pipes, wire coatings, vehicle upholstery, and plastic kitchen ware.
 Higher than normal levels of vinyl chloride may be present inside new cars as the chemical evaporates from new vinyl products.

 Vinyl chloride can be formed in the environment when soil organisms break down "chlorinated" solvents.
 In the environment, the highest levels of vinyl chloride are found in air around factories producing vinyl products.
 Vinyl chloride that is released by industries or formed by the breakdown of other chlorinated chemicals can enter the air and drinking water supplies.
 Vinyl chloride is a common contaminant found near landfills.

 Most exposure to vinyl chloride occurs when people breathe contaminated air.
 If a water supply is contaminated, vinyl chloride can enter household air when the water is used for showering, cooking or laundry.
 People can be exposed to vinyl chloride if they drink or cook with contaminated water.

 Vinyl chloride can be absorbed through the skin.
 This can occur when people handle vinyl products, contaminated soil, or bathe in contaminated water.
 However, skin absorption is probably a minor route of exposure.